robertjspencer/robertjspencer.github.io/index.md

 # Introduction

-This portfolio is a work in progress collection of my own SQL projects and anything related to analytics or health including appropriate university coursework.

-On roughly the 7th of May 2022 I decided I wanted to pursue a career in health analytics, after starting a qualitative analysis project of Long COVID Facebook posts for one of my university courses, CMYHE302 - 'Health in the Digital Era', sparking my interest in the field.
+On the 7th of May 2022 I decided I wanted to pursue a career in health analytics, after starting a qualitative analysis project of Long COVID Facebook posts for one of my university courses, CMYHE302 - 'Health in the Digital Era', sparking my interest in the field.

 I have no formal experience as an analyst.
-So the aim of this portfolio is to show that I am indeed capable of analytical thinking, proficient in the basics of SQL, and am capable of working in a team in the hopes of landing an analyst job.
+So the aim of this portfolio is to show that I am indeed capable of analytical and critical thinking, capable of learning and using the technical skills required, and am capable of working in a team in the hopes of landing an analyst job.

 ## A bit about me